 What is a compound miter saw?

-A compound miter saw is a type of miter saw that offers both the single and dual bevel options.
+A compound miter saw is a type of miter saw that offers both single and dual bevel options.
 This makes it more agile in cutting different angles.

-As such, the compound miter saw can make all the basic kinds of cuts that a miter saw is capable of the miter, crosscut, bevel cut, and a compound cut.
+As such, the compound miter saw can make all the basic kinds of cuts that a miter saw is capable of the miter, crosscut, bevel cut, and compound cut.

-This kind of miter saw is difficult to operate, therefore, it is not ideal for novice hobbyists.
-Also, it is expensive compared to the basic miter saw.
+This kind of miter saw is difficult to operate.
+Therefore, it could be better for novice hobbyists.
+Also, it is expensive compared to the fundamental miter saw.

 Conversely, the results are worth the bucks and effort.
 We recommend it for professional artistic cuts.

 What are some of the compound miter saw features?

-It has additional features that are not present in a basic miter saw.
-This makes work easier and more professional.
+It has additional features that are absent in a fundamental miter saw.
+This makes work more accessible and more professional.

 So, what should you look for?